ethereum/web3.py/docs/subscriptions.rst

 5.)
 Unsubscribing
 ~~~~~~~~~~~~~~~~~

 If you don't want to subscribe indefinitely to an event, you can unsubscribe at any point.
-The first example in this post demonstrated the manual approach:await w3.eth.unsubscribe(subscription_id)
+The first example in this post demonstrated the manual approach: ``await w3.eth.unsubscribe(subscription_id)``

-The new handler pattern will keep track of the subscription ID for you however, so the same can be accomplished via the handler_context without an ID:
+The new handler pattern will keep track of the subscription ID for you however, so the same can be accomplished via the ``handler_context`` without an ID:

 .. code-block:: python